top of page

 Building Your Financial Team the Same Way the Wealthy Do

 Most contractors believe that having a financial team is only for the wealthy.
 Ron breaks that myth.
-Everyone needs a team even if the team is small.
+Everyone needs a team, even if the team is small.

-A tax professionalAn attorney for legacy planningA financial advisor who understands working class Americans
+• A financial advisor who understands working-class Americans

 Wealthy families have used this approach for generations.
 The working class can use the same system.
 The difference is that the working class was never taught how.